00Beetzncheez00/htb-reports/htb-blue.md

 - https://www.fuzzysecurity.com/tutorials/16.html
 - https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/

-8. Now that we have SYSTEM / Admin access to the system let's proceed to dump the password hashes of the users on the system (Attachments X - X).
+8. Now that we have SYSTEM / Admin access to the system let's proceed to dump the password hashes of the users on the system (Attachments 12 - 14).
 These can be used for later items on the system.
 As you can imagine now that the hases are taken the sky is the limit when it comes to doing what we want with the target.

 **Attachment 12**